inBeat/inbeat-website/content/top-influencers/instagram/cinema/ukraine/_index.md

 ---
-title: Top 10 Cinema Instagram Influencers In Ukraine In 2023
+title: Top 10 Cinema Instagram Influencers In Ukraine In 2024
 description: >-
-  Find top cinema Instagram influencers in Ukraine in 2023.
-Most popular hashtags: #cinema #ukraine #cinematic.
+  Find top cinema Instagram influencers in Ukraine in 2024.
+Most popular hashtags: #cinematic #visual #sonyalpha.
 platform: Instagram
-hits: 21
+hits: 24
-text_top: See the top-rated Instagram influencers on inBeat.
+text_top: Discover the most popular Instagram accounts on inBeat.
-text_bottom: inBeat holds 21 Instagram influencers like this in Ukraine for you to collaborate.
+text_bottom: Our platform has 24 Instagram influencers like this in Ukraine for you to pitch.
 profiles:
   - username: "sbutko"
     fullname: >-